danigit/world_migration_visualization/README.md

 #### 1. First week

 -   data preprocessing -> result two tables one for the dynamic part and one for the static part
+    -   convert in csv tables 1, 2, 3 (origin and destination)
+    -   convert in csv table 6 (total migration - refugees)
+    -   convert in csv all tables but 5 (by age and sex)
 -   GUI refinement
 -   develop the country module